4 min read

 • Campaign performance: Monitor how well your marketing efforts, like Google or Facebook Ads, drive traffic and sales.

-How to add your Google Analytics Tag:
+How to add your Google Analytics Tag to your store:

 1. Go to your Storefront Settings.